Brief History of Trinidad

-Human settlement in Trinidad dates back at least 7000 years, but, the native peoples of Trinidad, were the Amerindian Arawaks.
-Until the arrival of Christopher Columbus they led relatively peaceful lives, under threat from the neighbouring, war like Caribs.
-The Amerindian name for the island, thought to have been in common use since 1000 AD, was ‘Ieri’’ the land of the humming bird.
+Human settlement in Trinidad dates back at least 7000 years, the native peoples of Trinidad, were the Amerindian Arawaks.
+Until the arrival of Christopher Columbus they led relatively isolated lives, under threat from the neighbouring “war like” Caribs.
+The Amerindian name for the island, thought to have been in common use since 1000 AD was ‘Ieri’ the land of the humming bird.

-Columbus landed in Trinidad in 1498, however finding no gold, they went on a slave raid.
-They rounded up Arawak men, women, and children to sending some to Spain, and others to work on the land.
+Columbus landed in Trinidad in 1498, however finding no gold, went on a slave raid.
+They rounded up Arawak men women and children sending some to Spain and others to work on the land.
 The island remained largely unpopulated, until Spanish settlers came a century later.
-The Spanish reign following Columbus’ arrival and naming in 1498, would last almost 300 years till British occupation beginning in 1797.
-The Arawak and Carib Indians-were largely wiped out by the Spanish colonizers, and the survivors were slowly assimilated.
+The Spanish reign, following Columbus’ arrival and naming in 1498, would last almost 300 years till British occupation beginning in 1797.
+The Arawak and Carib Indians-were largely wiped out by the Spanish colonizers and the survivors were slowly assimilated.

-Once the Spanish settlement had been established, the enslaving the native Amerindian population began.
-The Spanish introduced a system of ‘encomiendas’ where the Amerindians were, stripped of their culture and religion (by converting to Catholicism) moved to villages and land and forced into labour, to pay a fee or tribute to the ‘encomiendo’ (the Spanish authority)
+Once the Spanish settlement had been established, the enslaving of the native Amerindian population began.
+The Spanish introduced a system of ‘encomiendas’ where the Amerindians were stripped of their culture and religion (by converting to Catholicism), moved to villages and land and forced into labour to pay a fee or tribute to the ‘encomiendo’ (the Spanish authority)

-The Arema Uprising, began on December 1, 1699 and concluded in execution at St Joseph on January 14, 1700.
-On December 1, 1699, the Amerindians who worked the ‘encomienda’ for the Catholic mission church at Arema, rebelled killing the priests and desecrating the church.
-They ambushed the governor of the colony killing him and his party before escaping into the bush, They were later tracked and executed.
+The Arena Uprising began on December 1st 1699 and concluded in execution at St Joseph on January 14, 1700.
+On December 1, 1699, the Amerindians who worked the ‘encomienda’ for the Catholic mission church at Arema rebelled killing the priests and desecrating the church.
+They ambushed the governor of the colony killing him and his party before escaping into the bush, they were later tracked and executed.

 With the abolition of the Slave Trade in 1807, abolition of slavery in 1833, the British became short of labourers.
-Indentured servants including Indians In addition, large numbers of ex-slaves migrated from the Lesser Antilles the 1830s until 1917.
+Indentured servants including large numbers of ex-slaves migrated from the Lesser Antilles the 1830s until 1917.

 The sugar plantations which had dominated the Trinidadian economy during the nineteenth century gave way to cacao.
 Colonial government opened land to settlers interested in establishing cacao estates.
 Venezuela achieved independence from Spain in 1811; rich in oil Venezuelan farmers with experience in Cacao cultivation were also encouraged to settle in Trinidad, where they provided much of the early labour in these estates.
 Haji Gokool a Kashmiri-born immigrant, who went on to become one of the wealthiest men in Trinidad, was one of many Indian immigrants who had completed their indentured servitude and established cocoa estates.
 The arrival of black pod disease in the cacao fields in the 1930s, coupled with the Great Depression destroyed the Cacao industry in Trinidad.